agzun/agzun.github.io/content/publication/conference-paper_3/index.md

 ---
-title: 'Tortoise or hare?
-Quantifying the effects of performance on mobile app retention'
+title: COSINE - Collaborator selector for cooperative multi-device sensing and computing

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Huber Flores
   - admin
+  - Farbod Faghihi
-  - Huber Flores
+  - Xin Li
-  - Eemil Lagerspetz
+  - Samuli Hemminki
   - Sasu Tarkoma
   - Pan Hui
-  - Jukka Manner
   - Petteri Nurmi

 # Author notes (optional)